rmsrosa/WebsiteGen/website/pages/cv_en.md

 ### Fellowships

-* CNPq Research Fellowship, level 1D, since August 2003
+* CNPq Research Fellowship, level 1D, 2003 to 2022

 * CNPq Research Fellowship, level 2A, Aug/2001 to Jul/2003